C# Interface Segregation Principle

 The interface segregation principle suggests that you should not force a client to implement an interface that contains methods that it doesn’t need.

-Instead, you should break down larger interfaces into smaller ones that are more focused and targeted to specific use cases.
+Instead, it would help if you broke down large interfaces into smaller ones that are more focused and targeted to specific use cases.

 Let’s take an example of violating the interface segregation principle: